chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Many people stated that "heavily-commented code examples" often provide the best form of documentation.
 They follow the principle of "show, don't tell."
 People can use them as a model and experiment on them.
 Each of the above mediums has their place, but the code examples might produce the best documentation in the shortest time possible.

 ### Criteria for "Good" Documentation

+In short, it is impossible to write "good" documentation for everyone that is up-to-date all the time.
+There's simply not enough manpower, time, and incentives to do that.
+Rather, it will be "good", "horrible", or "somewhere in-between" for diffent kinds of people and at different times/seasons.

 Still, we can define our criteria for "good" documentation using these four factors:
 - [Type]